 - Teaching Arrangements

-where students put theory into practice in real world settings.
+Interactive seminar-style sessions are complemented by tutorials.
+Placements provide the opportunity for students to put theory into practice in real world settings.

 - E-reference material: A range of research papers, e-documents, websites, videos and databases are used as source material.
 References are given in the course material.